 Is your historic home showing its age?
 A proper paint job can bring back its glory days!
-Preserve your home for generations to come, restore its original form and function, and boost its curb appeal by applying COLOR.
+Preserve your home for generations to come, restore its original form and function, and boost its curb appeal by applying COLOR when painting your historic Pittsburgh home.

 C – Color: Use Historic Color Palettes

-The first step is choosing the right color.
+The first step in painting your historic Pittsburgh home is choosing the right color.
 Repainting an entire exterior is a substantial investment of time and money.
 Carefully consider the correct color.
 Use historic color palettes to find inspiration.
 Find resources – print and online – that offer exterior color combination examples for your style and era.
 For instance, a turn of the century Victorian has a different palette than a 1920s Craftsman-style home.

 Historic exteriors often use at least three colors: base color, major trim, and minor trim.
 Other accent colors may be used for added layers of architectural design.
 These color combinations were developed to match the architecture.
 Not only are they a classic fit, but they can also preserve the essence of your home design and neighborhood appeal.